Rose Hotel, Bunbury: History

 Bunbury's first hotel licences were granted in the 1840s, and by 1865 two hotels were operating, and a licence had been granted for a third.
 In 1865 Samuel Rose, a migrant and agricultural labourer, applied for licence.
 It was initially refused as the existing hotels were considered sufficient for Bunbury.
 A petition in support of the proposed hotel, signed by the town's residents, was presented to the Governor John Hampton; he directed the licensing bench to reconsider the application, and a licence was then issued that year.

 Initially a single-story Rose Hotel was built on Victoria Street; Rose soon built a two-storey structure near the corner with Wellington Street, with a bar and dining room downstairs and four bedrooms upstairs.
 Rose died in 1867; his wife Emma Delaporte took over, and later her son Richard Delaporte.
-Following the Delaportes, until the 1890s, were several licensees – Thomas Spencer, P McArthur, Alex Forbes, A E Bonney, Booney's wife (widowed on the day Booney took over), and J H Darley.
-Darley took over in September 1890, and a short while after this it became J C Illingworth's.
+Following the Delaportes, until the 1890s, were several licensees – Thomas Spencer, P McArthur, Alex Forbes, Askin Edward Bonney, Bonney's wife Fanny Maria Bonney nee Mann (widowed on the day Bonney took over), and John Henry Darley.
+Darley took over in September 1890 after he married Fanny Bonney, and a short while after this it became J C Illingworth's.

 The hotel was expanded with a billiard room c.
 1888, and a new two-storey wing along Wellington Street opened in 1898.
 This added new bedrooms, a saloon bar, dining room, and spacious entrance hall to the hotel.
 The rear of the new and original buildings were joined, becoming a shared space.
 A stable was constructed from stone on Wellington Street, for guests' horses.
 The upgrade cost £7,000, and by 1901 the hotel was considered a landmark, with a standard as high as the top city hotels.